zeldafreak489/inf654-pwa-assignment3/README.md

-# PWA Prototype - Iris Perry
+# PWA AnonChef - Iris Perry

 This is my expanded PWA Prototype for my INF654VA class.
 It is a recipe app that allows users to create an anonymous account, share recipes, and save recipes.
 It has now been upgraded into a PWA with a web manifest and service worker.